FeriBolour/CottonSense/README.md

 Solution: A graph-based SLAM system to 3D scan, segment, and count the cotton plants and their fruits using RGB-D mapping, point cloud processing techniques, and instance segmentation models.

-Preprint of this work can be found at [CottonSense: A High-Throughput Field Phenotyping System for Cotton Fruit Segmentation and Enumeration on Edge Devices](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4469458)
+This work is published at [Computers and Electronics in Agriculture](https://doi.org/10.1016/j.compag.2023.108531)

 ## Data Acquisition